meening42/SacredTextsDownload/README.md

-Download all the books on the [Internet Sacred Text Archive](https://www.sacred-texts.com/download.htm)
+Download all the books from the [Internet Sacred Text Archive](https://www.sacred-texts.com/download.htm)

 This python script crawls trough all the download links and saves the books in the desired path.